HeinrichHartmann/HeinrichHartmann.github.io/_posts/2016-06-12-Box-Counting-Arithmetic.md

 theory and induction, or formal arithmetic $(N+1)^2 = N^2 +2N + 1$,
 which derives this in a breeze.
 However, there is value in illustrations.
-Benjamin followed that argument quickly, while working parameters $N,x$ and the binomial theorem would have been too much/too boring for him.
+Benjamin followed that argument quickly, while working with parameters $N,x$ and the binomial theorem would have been too much and/or boring for him.
 And frankly, most schools don't bother to present proofs at all and stay at the phenomenological level.

 Ok, here is another exercise: